Rice with Spinach Curry

 Lunch • India

-How to Make Spinach Curry (Traditional & Healthy Version)
+How to Make Rice with Spinach Curry (Traditional & Healthy Version)

-- 4 cups Fresh spinach leaves (palak) (washed and roughly chopped)
+- 2 cups Fresh spinach leaves (palak, washed and chopped)

 - 1/2 tsp Cumin seeds (jeera)